 So how do I get around this issue ?

-Well, all we have to do is increase the storage on the windows VM in the KVM by increasing the size of the qcow2 disk.
-Once the VM disk space has increased on the KVM side, you will have to expand the drive in windows.
-But you may face some challenges if you try to extend the volume, lets look at all of them now.
+Well, all we have to do is increase the KVM qemu disk size.
+Once the VM disk space has increased on the KVM side, you will have to expand the hard drive in windows.
+You can either extend the existing C drive or create a new drive from the unallocated drive.

-- How do I increase the size of my KVM guest disk space (qcow2 disk)?
+- How do I increase the size of a qemu image?

-- How do I allocate unallocated space to C drive in Windows 10?
+- How do I merge unallocated space to C drive?

 - How do I add an unallocated drive in Windows 10?

-How do I increase the size of my KVM guest disk space (qcow2 disk)?
+How do I increase the size of a qemu image?

 In this Windows KVM disk partitioning guide let’s go ahead and extend the storage for windows 10 VM guests in KVM.
 Though we are doing it for windows 10 the steps are pretty much the same for other versions of windows as well, such as windows 7, server, and so on.

 Step 1.
-Locate the Windows 10 disk image.
+Locate the Windows 10 qemu disk image.